bittukumars/Sales_insights_project/README.md

-# Sales Insights Data Analysis Project Using SQL and Power BI
+#Sales Insights Data Analysis Project

-In this project, i analyzed the data of Atliq Hardware and run the several query to find total sales_amount, Total sales_qty, avg sales_qty etc. for running the query,  i use many sql command, clause, function, operator like select, delete, group by, sum, count etc. after that done the transformation with the help of power query editior.
-And then i created a dashboard.
-With the help of dashboard, Stakeholders can easily understand total revenue, total profit, top 5 customers who used to shop most, top 5 regions in which sales are most etc.
+This project focuses on analyzing the sales data of Atliq Hardware using SQL and Power BI.
+The goal is to provide valuable insights and enable data-informed decision-making within the organization.
+The project involved running various SQL queries to retrieve important metrics such as total sales amount, total sales quantity, average sales quantity, and more.
+Additionally, data cleaning and transformation were performed using Power Query Editor, followed by the creation of a comprehensive dashboard in Power BI.

+Project Objectives
- Built a sales insights solution for AtliQ Hardware that helped bring data informed decision making in the organization
+Build a sales insights solution for AtliQ Hardware to facilitate data-informed decision-making.

- Designed a power BI dashboard to understand AtliQ Hardware goods sales trend
+Design a Power BI dashboard to visualize and analyze the sales trends of AtliQ Hardware goods.

- Data cleaning and transformation was done in Power BI
+Perform data cleaning and transformation using Power BI.

- This insights solution helped business get answers for common questions such as top 5 customers, top 5 products, sales, and expense trend etc.
+Provide answers to common business questions, such as identifying the top 5 customers, top 5 products, sales trends, and expense trends.
+Project Steps
+Data Analysis with SQL:

+Utilized various SQL commands, clauses, functions, and operators (e.g., SELECT, DELETE, GROUP BY, SUM, COUNT) to analyze the sales data of Atliq Hardware.
+Ran queries to calculate important metrics such as total sales amount, total sales quantity, and average sales quantity.
+Data Cleaning and Transformation with Power BI:

+Leveraged Power Query Editor to clean and transform the raw sales data.
+Performed necessary data cleaning operations, such as removing duplicates, handling missing values, and standardizing formats.
+Transformed the data to make it suitable for analysis and visualization.
+Power BI Dashboard Creation:

+Designed an intuitive and informative dashboard using Power BI.
+Incorporated visualizations, such as charts, graphs, and tables, to present the sales insights in an easily understandable format.
+The dashboard highlights key metrics, including total revenue, total profit, top 5 customers based on purchase frequency, and the top 5 regions with the highest sales.
+Benefits
+Enables data-informed decision-making within the organization.
+Provides a clear understanding of the sales trends for AtliQ Hardware goods.
+Helps identify the top customers, top products, and sales and expense trends.
+Empowers stakeholders to make informed business decisions based on the insights presented in the dashboard.
+By completing this project, the sales team at AtliQ Hardware can gain valuable insights into their sales performance, identify areas for improvement, and make informed decisions to drive business growth.